pgku/kugener_portfolio/part1.md

 ## The data

 Original data set: This dataset was created by merging data from the [MIT Election Lab](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/IG0UN2) and the ideology scores for different representatives from [voteview](https://voteview.com/data).
-This data is different than what I used in my initial data visualizations (which I showed above) since I used a different metric to measure ideology in those graphs.
+This data is different from what I used in my initial data visualizations (which I showed above) since I used a different metric to measure ideology in those graphs.
 I cleaned and merged the dataset myself.

 Additionally, I might merge the dataset I created with a shapefile in order to graph the data that I have in a map format.
 One source that I could use is this [United States Congressional District Shapefile](https://cdmaps.polisci.ucla.edu/) dataset that I came across.